gdepriest/BAMazon/README.md

 # BAMazon 🛒

 BAMazon is a series of 3 Node apps that use MySQL.
 The customer app takes orders from customers and depletes from the store inventory.
 The manager app tracks sales and offers the ability to create new products and add to existing inventory.
 The supervisor app allows the user to track sales by department and create new departments.

 <img src="./images/bamazonCapture.PNG" alt="screen capture of game">

 ## Functionality 💪
 #### Here's how I created the app:

 * I started by creating the MySQL database for BAMazon, and created a table with my initial products.
+My product list is centered on the idea of useless things in 2019.
+I suppose my take on this and the resulting inventory is debatable.

 ```mysql
 DROP DATABASE IF EXISTS bamazonDB;
 CREATE database bamazonDB;